PiotrRut/iOS-Stopwatch-App/README.md

 # iOS Stopwatch App

 This is a very simple and  clean stopwatch app that I wrote in Swift as one of my first iOS projects.
 The idea of the app is simple, and it is based around the NSTimer interface provided by Apple.
-It is compatible with all iPhone models running iOS 13 or newer (compatibility with older versions of iOS and iPadOS coming soon).
+It is compatible with all iPhone models running iOS 11 or newer.

 The interface consists of three buttons: Start, Stop and Restart.
 Whenever the timer is running, the start button will be disabled.
 Whenever the timer is paused, the pause button becomes disabled, and the start button enabled.